PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 #### 'F': Format Message

-Format message defines a single message name and it's inner fields in a single string.
+Format message defines a single message name and its inner fields in a single string.

 ```c
 struct message_format_s {